Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsubsection{Generating Icons from Keywords}

-From the list of GPT3 generated keywords, one annotator was asked to select three keywords that can best represent each of the articles.
-To evaluate the performance of icon generation, we then prompted GPT3 with {\it “Give me 10 icons associated with [keyword]”} and we asked one participant to also come up with 10 icons associated with the same keywords.
-Again, two annotators rated the relevance of icons generated by GPT3 and by human to the keywords by answering the question: “On a scale of 1-5, how relevant is the icon to the keyword?”
-An example of the rubrics and result is shown in Figure \ref{fig:kirub}.
-This process is repeated for each of the five selected news articles.
-In total 13 keywords were being expanded into 260 icons and two keywords were eliminated from the list due to duplication.
+Next, we used keyword data from the Keyword task to seed the generation of icon words.
+For each article, one annotator selected three of the most relevant GPT-3-generated keywords.
+We then prompted GPT-3: {\it “Give me 10 icons associated with [keyword]”}.
+We asked a human to also come up with 10 icons for those three keywords.
+(We chose to expand just three of the ten keywords into icons since the focus of this task was on the icon words).
+Two annotators rated GPT-3-generated and human-generated icons in randomized order: “On a scale of 1-5, how relevant is the icon to the keyword?”
+The rubric and example icons are shown in Figure \ref{fig:kirub}.
+From five articles, thirteen keywords were expanded into 260 icons.
+(Two keywords were eliminated due to duplication.)